LastGentlman/mercury-app/docs/PWA_README.md

-# PWA Setup for Mercury App
+# PWA Setup for PedidoList App

 This app has been configured as a Progressive Web App (PWA) with the following features: